Negative Relationships: Yes or No?

 Review your relationships with staff, suppliers, creditors.
 Plan to address each relationship that is negative in any way.
 Decide what you'd like to achieve in that relationship.
 Write it down and decide how you're going to make the change.
 Don't make it a big project, just do it.

-Have a question for Marian?
-Ask or leave a comment below!
+Have a question for Marian or want to leave a comment?
+Click here.